Official Registration of Lease-To-Own Contracts Through Authorised DLD channels

 Document Review

-Your consultant reviews the sale and purchase contract, ID documents, and company papers (if applicable) to ensure full compliance with DLD standards before submission.
+The EGSH consultant reviews the sale and purchase contract, identity documents, and, where applicable, corporate papers to confirm full compliance with DLD requirements.

 03